Written by Régis Deymié, Principal Consultant

 Client orders handled

 RtC = K-AUM + K-CMH + K-ASA + K-COH RtM is either equal to K-NPR (Net Position Risk) or K-CMG (Clearing Margin Given).

 Where K-NPR calculation shall be computed according to 3 possible methods (Article 22 of IFR) retrieving the exposition of the IF,

 and K-CMG is linked to margin paid by the IF in its collateral management activity.

 RtF = K-TCD + K-DTF + K-CON

-Where K-CON (Concentration risk) is linked to exposures which exceed certain IFR thresholds (please Article 39 of IFR),
+Where K-CON (Concentration risk) is linked to exposures which exceed certain IFR thresholds (Article 39 of IFR),

-And K-TCD (Trading Counterparty default) is calculated as follow (Article 26 of IFR):
+And K-TCD (Trading Counterparty default) is calculated as follows (Article 26 of IFR):

 For the purpose of calculating K-TCD, the own funds requirement shall be determined by the following formula: